Easyjet Airlines have cabin crew vacancies that you can currently apply for in the bases of:

 • Where are they based and where do they fly

-TIPS: Remember that their style of interview questions are exactly as I have outlined in the AFAA 3-step system.
+TIPS: Remember that their style of interview questions are exactly as as are outlined in the AIRLINES Be a Flight Attendant today program.
 Be on time to your interview, give equal attention to each interviewer on the panel, ask a few pertinent questions at the end of your interview and above all be honest at your interview.

 Finally: Realise that your body language will speak ahead of you so relax, be calm, maintain eye contact and show friendly confidence and genuine interested during your interview.